-By: Steve Williams & Carl Engel
+By: Steven M. Williams and Carl L. Engel

 This past weekend, Governor Wolf’s office announced it was notified by the United States Department of Homeland Security that Pennsylvania residents can use their driver’s licenses to board domestic flights and enter federal facilities until August 1, 2019.
 This announcement resolves the confusion that ensued when the DHS extended the deadline for Pennsylvania to issue drivers licenses compliant with the REAL ID Act until October 1, 2020, but did not clarify whether state drivers licenses could still be used to board domestic flights or enter federal facilities before that date.